Quid2/top/README.md

 ```
 Funny eh :-)?

-Maybe not, but that's not a problem as you are free to send out your own jokes.
+Maybe not, but that's not a problem, you are free to send out your own jokes.

 Because what we have just done, by the simple act of defining some type of information and sending out an item of that type, is to create a big fat global channel where jokes of all kinds can now flow.

 And that's precisely how Top, the type oriented protocol, works.